West Bengal Board Class 11 Chemistry Question Paper

 Option d – Helium

-Stainless steel is usually made by alloying the steel with –
+Stainless steel is typically formed by combining steel with:

 (a) Chromium and Nickel